 My involvement with therapy dates back to my mid-teens when I was hit by a severe life crisis, which caused me to question myself and the world at many levels.
-I was riddled with social anxiety and suffered from low self esteem and depression whilst facing several challenges at home.
+I was riddled with anxiety and suffered from low self esteem and depression whilst facing several challenges at home.

 A fellow student at the time put me in touch with her counselling psychologist.
 I still recall the anxiety and unease during my first appointment while waiting to see this person who would supposedly be able to help.
 To my complete surprise, I left after my first session feeling like I was walking on clouds and able to touch the sky.
 For the first time ever I got a glimpse of all the confidence that I never knew I had.

 The therapist never used any techniques or tests, so it soon became clear that my empowerment was down to the acceptance and empathy that she embodied.
 That is not to say that she agreed with everything I said but she listened without judging and helped me see things differently often just by adding a few words here and there.
 Not all sessions where plain sailing.
 There were times when I had to accept parts of myself that I disliked or admit that certain situations would only shift if I was prepared to take a risk.
 Together we achieved a lot.
 She didn’t always get it right and even if that was annoying it taught me quite a bit about myself.

 This early positive experience of therapy increased my interest in psychology and helped me realised that I wanted was to become a therapist and make a difference to people’s life.
 I had to work hard to face and transform my demons and to overcome several obstacles .
 So when people tell me that they are stuck and struggling I have a good sense of where they are coming from.